Faster Methods

 If you can finish a solve with the beginner layer-by-layer method, you are already in a good position to add 2-look OLL and PLL.
 Here is a practical order to learn them:

 • Learn the yellow cross algorithms first.
 There are only a few edge-orientation cases.
 Most people learn to recognize them by the shape the yellow edges make on the top face: a dot, an L-shape, or a line.
+Expect to have this stage down within a few days.

 • Move to corner PLL next.
 The two most common corner-permutation algorithms are the A-perm and the diagonal swap.
 Learn to spot which case you have before you grab your cube.